 Those of us who have seen the Great British Bake Off know that competitive baking is no joke.
 But in Northern England, it’s a matter of the soul.
-Last month, a challenge from Durham University spurred bakers to whip up a soul cake, a bygone bun once integral to a medieval tradition of feeding the poor and honoring the dead.
+In November, a challenge from Durham University spurred bakers to whip up a soul cake, a bygone bun once integral to a medieval tradition of feeding the poor and honoring the dead.
 But, in the spirit of competitive baking reality shows, there was a catch: Nobody really knows how, traditionally, it was supposed to be baked.

 We know generally what soul cakes looked like, and what was inside of them.
 We know that bakers crafted them into small, round, square, or oval buns—garnishing the top with currants in the shape of a cross.
 And we know its purpose: Giving a soul cake to someone in poverty allegedly freed a departed soul from Purgatory.
 But we’re still in the dark about its intended taste and texture, and exactly how to go about concocting a soul cake in true medieval fashion.

 “We have a recipe from a household book from 1604 compiled by a certain Lady Elinor Fettiplace that includes a recipe for a soul cake,” says Dr. Barbara Ravelhofer, a professor of English literature at Durham University and facilitator of the soul cake challenge.
 “However, it doesn’t give us the quantities—nor does it tell us how long to bake it.
 So you have to work out for yourself what to do with the ingredients.”
 Spearheaded by Dr. Ravelhofer and the Records of Early English Drama North East team, the Great Northern Soul Cake Bake doubles as a competition and crowdsourcing project.
 By challenging the public to decode the bare-bones recipe, the research team hopes to understand and resurrect the original soul cake—as well as the tradition that surrounds it.